 Insulin and glucagon receptors

-The insulin molecule binds to a tetrameric membrane protein, which consists of two tyrosine kinase receptors.
+The insulin molecule binds to a tetrameric membrane protein, which consists of 2 tyrosine kinase receptors.
 Glucagon causes an increase in intracellular cAMP via a G protein-coupled receptor and adenylate cyclase.

 Effects of insulin and glucagon

-Insulin increases resorption of glucose into body cells, from the blood by activating the glucose receptor.
-Liver and pancreas glucose transporter are called GLUT 2 and muscle and fat glucose transporter is called GLUT 4.
+Insulin increases resorption of glucose into the body cells, from the blood by activating the glucose receptor.
+The liver and pancreas glucose transporter is called GLUT 2 and the muscle and fat glucose transporter is called GLUT 4.
 It also promotes the intake of amino and fatty acids and increases glycogen synthesis in the liver.
 Glucagon antagonistically promotes the degradation of liver glycogen, thereby rapidly increasing blood sugar level when it is too low.

 Adrenaline and noradrenaline